 Opportunities Available to Master’s-Prepared Cybersecurity Analysts and Specialists in Colorado

-The following job opportunities, sourced in May 2016, are not meant to provide any assurance of employment.
-They represent the kind of employment opportunities that may be available to cybersecurity specialists in Colorado, and are shown for illustrative purposes only and do not necessarily represent current openings or offer any assurance of employment.
+The following job listings represent the kind of opportunities that may be available to cybersecurity specialists in Colorado.
+These examples are shown for illustrative purposes only and do not necessarily represent current openings or offer any assurance of employment.

 Cyber Info Assurance Analyst—Qualis Corporation in Colorado Springs

 - Bachelor’s degree in a related field at minimum

 - 8 years of experience in IT and information security

 - Ability to obtain DoD clearance